Delivery Challan | What is Delivery Challan Under GST

 • When an e-way bill is not needed

-According to Rule 55A of the CGST Rules with effect from 23rd January 2018, if the e-way bill is not needed and when the tax invoice or Bill of Supply is not needed, the goods should be transported using this challan.
+According to Rule 55A of the CGST Rules with effect from 23rd January 2018, if the e-way bill is not needed and when the tax invoice or Bill of Supply is not needed, the goods should be transported using delivery challan.

 Businesses that Issue Delivery Challan